 She has also organized football camps on 5 continents, sending a clear message to children: that through football training, effort, and dedication they can change their lives, as well as avoid falling into criminality or drug use.

-SATUC cause evidently led to a number of 14-15 year old participants in the SATUC World Cup to become global stars Iliman Ndiaye, who was one of our 2TR Football players in the SATUC World Cup in Egypt in 2015, joined Sheffield United for later promoted into the premier league.
+SATUC cause led many 14-15-year-old participants in the SATUC World Cup to become global stars Iliman Ndiaye, who was one of our 2TR Football players in the SATUC World Cup in Egypt in 2015, joined Sheffield United for later promoted to the premier league